robbibt/pyTMD/doc/source/background/Time.rst

 Time
 ####

-Time can be measured using a variety of different scales.
+Time can be measured using a variety of different scales and standards.
-``pyTMD`` uses the ``timescale`` library to manage the conversions between different time scales.
+``pyTMD`` uses the ``timescale`` library to manage the conversions between some of the more common time scales.
 A uniform time scale expresses dates as the count of time elapsed since a reference epoch.
-The Julian Day (JD) is one such system, and is the continuous count of days starting at noon on January 1, 4713 B.C (-4712-01-01T12:00:00).
+The Julian Day (JD) is one such scale, and is the continuous count of days from noon on January 1, 4713 B.C (-4712-01-01T12:00:00).
-It is a time system that allows a simple computation for the number of days between two epochs, which is convenient for astronomical purposes.
+The JD time system simplifies the calculation of the number of days between two epochs, and thus is convenient for astronomical purposes.
-The Modified Julian Day (MJD) differs from the Julian Day by reducing the number of digits for modern periods, and also by beginning at midnight.
+The Modified Julian Day (MJD) differs from the JD by 1) beginning at midnight and 2) reducing the total number of digits for modern periods.
-The start of the MJD calendar is 1858-11-17T00:00:00, and a given MJD can be calculated from the Julian Day by
+The start of the MJD calendar is 1858-11-17T00:00:00, and a given MJD can be calculated from the JD by

 .. math::
     :label: 3.1